dboemer/nd013-c6-control-starter/README.md

 ## Evaluate and analyse the PID controller

+In this section, plots of the velocity and yaw as well as the respective errors are analyzed to evaluate the PID controller.
+In addition, the questions of the instructions are answered.

 ### Analysis of the plots

+The plots ot the velocity and yaw as well as the respective errors were used to tune the PID controllers, first for the throttle and then for the steering.
+This order was chosen because the throttle was easier to tune than the steering due to the step-wise nature of the target velocity.

+For the throttle as well as the steering, a parametric analysis was carried out, first by adjusting the proportional (P) term and then by adjusting the integral (I) and derivative (D) terms.
+For zero I- and D-terms, P was increased until moderate oscillations occured.
+Then, the I-term was increased until the target level was more or less reached.
+And finally, the D-term was increased to limit the oscillations.

+After this initial controller tuning, the optimal parameters are the following, with the imposed limits:

+step-wise nature of the target velocity

+- Trottle
+- Steering

 ### Questions

 * **How would you design a way to automatically tune the PID parameters?**